 A New Scholarship to Encourage Collaboration

-Both on campus and online, Fuller prioritizes a learning environment where students, faculty, and staff collaborate and encourage one another in their individual and collective callings.
+Fuller is now accepting applications for the Catalyst Scholarship.
+Both on-campus and online, Fuller prioritizes a learning environment where students, faculty, and staff collaborate and encourage one another in their individual and collective callings.
 Whether in a physical building like the Catalyst—a central meeting point on Fuller's Pasadena campus—or in an embedded learning context where the sharing happens online, rich conversations among students and faculty are the catalyst that propels students forward in pursuit of their call.

 To further encourage this kind of catalyzing learning community, we are offering the Catalyst Scholarship to select incoming Master of Divinity (MDiv) students.
 This new scholarship supports the theological education and spiritual formation of innovative, collaborative students who wish to be part of—and contribute to—a diverse and inspiring learning community.
 The scholarship will cover 50% of a recipient’s tuition during their first year of study at Fuller.